-When shorts happen large amounts of power travel across the wire causing the breaker to instantly trip, thus eliminating the over current danger.
-This does not mean that you have circuit breaker problems, in fact it’s just the opposite and it’s doing its job correctly.
+When shorts happen, large amounts of power travel across the wire causing the breaker to instantly trip.
+This eliminates the over current danger.
+This does not mean that you have circuit breaker problems!
+In fact it’s just the opposite and it’s doing its job correctly.

-Possible solutions to correct overloaded wiring:
+Possible solutions to correct overloaded wiring

 Reduce the power demand on the wires:

-Where numerous light fixtures are involved, changing your standard incandescent light bulbs to CFL’s or LED’s can reduce the power demand enough to correct the overloaded condition.
+Tip: Where numerous light fixtures are involved, changing your standard incandescent light bulbs to CFL’s or LED’s can reduce the power demand enough to correct the overloaded condition.
 Replacing five 65 watt lamps with five 13 watt CFL’s will reduce demand by over 2 amps or about 15% on a 15 amp circuit.
 LED lamps provide further reduction in energy use.
 Doing this will save you money on your electric bill and possibly eliminate the need for an electrician.

 Stop using multiple devices at the same time: